anderkve/FYS3150/_sources/book/using_git/example_workflow.md

 ## Tracking new files

-Once a new file is created/added, git needs to track it.
+Once a new file is created/added, git needs to track it (or rather its content  ).
 In the example below, we've created a file *test.py*.

 - First we check the *status* by running